neosoyo/ecm/README.md

-# ecm
-Engineering Competition Manager
+# Engineering Competition Manager

+This CRUD application for managing evaluation process on engineering competitions like SAE AeroDesign, SAE Baja, SAE Formula and Spagheti Bridges challenges.

+Django based API for integration with custom frontend application or spreadsheets data gathering.